 Rape refers to the act of non-consensual sexual intercourse.
 Individuals can be charged with rape if they force someone into sex through violence, threats, or blackmail.
 Rape charges can also apply if an individual has intercourse with someone who is:

 Note that California uses rape charges to prosecute date rape.
-Having non-consensual sex with someone who you are connected to romantically is considered a criminal act.
+Having non-consensual sex with someone to whom you are connected romantically is considered a criminal act.
 Depending upon the age of the rape victim and the severity of the attack, you could face 13 years of prison time and fines of up to $10,000 for a rape conviction.